Rigidity for Some Cases of Anosov Endomorphisms of Torus: Abstract

 \section{Abstract}

-We obtain smooth conjugacy between non necessarily special Anosov endomorphisms in the conservative case.
-Among other results, we prove that an strongly special $C^{\infty}-$Anosov endomorphism of $\mathbb{T}^2$ and its linearization are smoothly conjugated since they have the same periodic data.
-We also present a result about local rigidity of linear Anosov endomorphisms of $d-$torus, where $d \geq 3,$ under periodic data assumption.
-Moreover, assuming that for an strongly special $C^{\infty}-$Anosov endomorphism of $\mathbb{T}^2$ every point is regular (in Oseledec's Theorem sense), then we get again smooth conjugacy with its linearization.
+We obtain smooth conjugacy between non-necessarily special Anosov endomorphisms in the conservative case.
+Among other results, we prove that a strongly special $C^{\infty}-$Anosov endomorphism of $\mathbb{T}^2$ and its linearization are smoothly conjugated since they have the same periodic data.
+Assuming that for a strongly special $C^{\infty}-$Anosov endomorphism of $\mathbb{T}^2$ every point is regular (in Oseledec's Theorem sense), then we obtain again smooth conjugacy with its linearization.
+We also obtain some results on local rigidity of linear Anosov endomorphisms of $d-$torus, where $d \geq 3,$ under periodic data assumption.
+The study of differential equations defined on invariant leaves plays an important role in rigidity problems such as those treated here.